-In principle, any company located anywhere in the world may employ a Chinese person to physically work in China.
+In principle, companies located anywhere in the world may hire a Chinese person to physically work in China.
 However, the labor contract will not be regulated by relevant Chinese legislation unless it is entered into via an invested entity on the Chinese mainland.

 Other things to pay attention to include: